 If you want to encourage better success, more job satisfaction, and increased productivity, consider these ways to create the right environment for independence:

 Providing your staff members with the right training will allow you to relinquish control over tasks and allow them to perform their roles with confidence.
-When you doubt that your team is properly trained to get the job done, you will likely keep your hands tightly on the reins.
+When you doubt that your team is properly trained, it’s easier to keep micromanaging.

 Autonomy doesn’t simply allow your team members to do whatever they want.
-Instead, it means they all work toward the same goals and under the same standards, but with more freedom to take personal ownership.
+Instead, it means they all work toward the same goals and under the same standards, but with more freedom in the choices they take to reach those goals.
 Setting expectations and structuring how you’ll measure results gives everyone clear parameters.

 Author: Alisiana Peters